iamiscdev/Assembly-PongGame/README.md

-# A Remodified Version
+# A Remodified Version by iamiscdev
 - Added AI player for single player mode

-## Remodified by: iamiscdev

 # 8086-Assembly-Pong
 Classic game Pong programmed using the Assembly language